skip-mev/pob/blockbuster/README.md

 # BlockBuster

-> 📕 BlockBuster is an app-side mempool + set of proposal handlers that allows developers to configure module lanes of transactions in their blocks with distinct validation/ordering logic. **The ultimate highway system for transactions.**
+> 📕 BlockBuster is an app-side mempool + set of proposal handlers that allows developers to configure modular lanes of transactions in their blocks with distinct validation/ordering logic. **BlockBuster is the ultimate highway system for transactions.**

 ## High Level Overview